eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: Write a spec document
 TODO: Link specification once fleshed out PS: doc/node/Start.md .
-TO DO: Add type check prior to stringifying strings?
-TO DO: function specific Options implementation
-TO DO: update function header comments
 TODO: clean up and finalize the install script
-NOPE: TO DO: Store should have consistent behavior.
-Always return list or error.
-TO DO: Store should have consistent behavior.
-Always return an object or error.
-TO DO: Retrieve should have consistent behavior.
-Always return a list or error.
-TO DO: Delete() updated to return object
-TO DO: convert entire interface to return an object, and previous values stored in a standard member of that object, like .doc.
-PS: Not including requestID()
 TODO: Store(): more specific success validation
-TO DO: Make sure { error: false } gets passed whenever needed.
-TO DO: Make sure rv.error = false is set whenever needed.
-TODO: document sequence integer limits of postgres here PS: store() TO DO: MaxExceeded Error
+TODO: document sequence integer limits of postgres here PS: store()
 TODO: Determine the state of non-first level searches like this { o: 1, j:{ x: 1 } }... does { o: 1, j:{ x: 1, y:2 } } match?

 OPTIONS:
 TODO: need to respect options!
 TODO: function specific Options implementation

 CRUD:
 TODO: Update the CRUD Examples to use the new version of the library